gregorio-project/gregorio-test/README.md

 This test runs lualatex on every tex file in this directory in order to compile it and produce a PDF, which is then compared with an expected PDF file.
 It is recommended, due to the nature of this test, that each test be in a separate subdirectory.
+Unless necessary for a particular test, use the provided Alegreya fonts for rendering.

 Requirements:

 - Every tex file must have a corresponding "expected" PDF file.
-- All other files needed by the tex file (i.e., gabc files) must also included
+- All other files needed by the tex file (i.e., gabc files) must also be included.
+- Use of the provided Alegreya fonts is recommended.

 Notes: